ibm-cloud-docs/BlockStorage/managing-block-storage.md

 1. In the [{{site.data.keyword.cloud}} console](/classic-gen1){: external}, click the Classic Infrastructure icon.
 Then, click **Devices** > **Device List** and double-click the appropriate device.
 2. Select the **Storage** tab.
-3. You are presented with a list of storage LUNs that this particular host has access to.
+3. You are presented with a list of storage volumes that this particular host has access to.
 The list is grouped by storage type (block, file, other).
 Next to the Volume name, click **Actions**, and click **Revoke Access**.
-4. Confirm that you want to revoke the access for a LUN because the action can't be undone.
-Click **Yes** to revoke LUN access or **No** to cancel the action.
+4. Confirm that you want to revoke the access for a volume because the action can't be undone.
+Click **Yes** to revoke volume access or **No** to cancel the action.

-If you want to disconnect multiple LUNs from a specific host, you need to repeat the Revoke Access action for each LUN.
+If you want to disconnect multiple volumes from a specific host, you need to repeat the Revoke Access action for each volume.
 {: tip}

 ### Revoking access from the Storage View